-We are ISA, Instituto Socioambiental
+We are ISA, the Socio-Environmental Institute

-Why socioenvironmental is written and practiced together
+Why socio-environmental issues are written and practiced together

-“It is urgent to adopt a socioenvironmental perspective to look at the planet.”
+“It is urgent to adopt a socio-environmental perspective to look at the planet.”

 Beto Ricardo, founding partner of ISA

-How we act:
+How we operate:

 CHECK OUT